How To Boost Your eCommerce SalesSales & Marketing

 However, how you “EAT” involves creating fantastic customer service experiences.
 So getting positive customer reviews is a start, but you’ll also need to target a combination of primary and secondary keywords.

 Use your marketplace’s search engine to search for how you think customers find your product.
 Pay attention to the autocomplete keywords (those that appear below the search bar as you start typing), as those might have long-tail potential.
-You can also use third-party sites (like Google Trends or Amazon) to see how others create product pages that rank well.
+You can also use Google Trends API to see how others create product pages that rank well.

 Showcase your top-selling items